dela0130/Cowboy-Adventure/Reach_for_Bottle__Make_Snarky_Reply.md

 Jimbo glanced at Bart.
 Bart had gone white as a ghost and seemed to be signaling to Jimbo to keep his mouth shut.

 Ignoring the signal, Jimbo looked at Tom and said: "Your bar?
-If it is your bar, get me a whiskey, and if it's your bar..."
+If it is your bar, get me a tequila, and if it's your bar..."

 Jimbo slowly stood up, slowly grabbing an empty bottle, he said "...why don't you clean it up?"